vassar-robotics/ARX-teleop/arx_control/arx_control_readme.txt

 ## Notes

-- This module depends on the compiled libraries in arx_local_control_example/
-- Make sure to run setup_env.sh before using the module
+- The ARX libraries are included in arx_control/lib/ (no external dependencies)
+- Use run_keyboard_control.sh for quick start or setup_env.sh for manual setup
 - The arm must be physically connected and the CAN interface configured
 - Use gravity compensation mode for manual manipulation

+## Library Structure

+The ARX libraries are organized in arx_control/lib/:
+- lib/arx_r5_python/: Python binding modules
+- lib/arx_r5_src/: Core shared libraries
+- lib/libkinematic_solver.so: Kinematics library